eclipsesrl/udesly-docs/docs/woocommerce-search-results.md

 - ### Add to Cart
     It will be automatic and you need to use the default Add to Cart by Webflow.

-## Masonry Products

-Insert a Div element with the following attribute:

-> wc=masonry-products

-This Div element must contain several Collection List Wrappers.
-Each Collection List Wrapper need the attribute:

-> limit={number of products you want to display}

-Items you can insert within the Collection List Wrappers are the same as the ones available for the Archive Products, as documented above in this guide.

-## Archive Categories & Tags

-Insert a Collection List Wrapper and enter the attributes, respectively for categories and tags:

-> wc=categories

-> wc=tags

-Inside Collection item you can use the following attributes:

--  ### Description

-    On Text elements:

-    > item=description

-- ### Title

-    On Text or Link:

-    > item=title

-- ### Permalink

-    On Link elements:

-    > item=permalink

-- ### Featured Image

-    On Div, Link or img elements:

-    > item=featured-image

-## Breadcrumbs

-Insert a List element and add the attribute:

-> wc=breadcrumbs

-The List element must contain 3 List items: the first one must contain a Link and it represent the breadcrumb to the parent category.
-The second List item is the separator and the third one is the current product.
-No attributes are needed on these List items.

-## Orderby

-This select allows to change the products order in the page.
-Insert a Form block with the attribute:

-> wc=orderby

-The Form block must contain one Select item.

-## Results Count

-This is the result text that shows up on the WooCommerce product archive pages that displays the amount of products you are currently viewing and the total amount of products in your current query.

-Insert a Text element and add the attribute:

-> wc=results-count

 ---------